RobotLeopard86/CacaoEngine/docs/manual/excodes.md

 11. `IO` - An IO error occurred
 12. `BadCompileState` - Something was in the wrong compilation state
 13. `BadValue` - A given value was not the expected one
+14. `BadThread` - A function was called on an unsupported thread